votingworks/electionguard-kotlin-multiplatform/docs/ProtoSerializationSpec2.md

-# 🗳 Election Record serialization (proposed specification)
+# 🗳 Election Record KMP serialization (proposed specification)

-draft 7/29/2022
+draft 8/08/2022

 1. This is version 2 of Election Record.
 It is not backwards compatible with version 1.
 2. All fields must be present unless marked as optional.